STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

  - When installed into the Radium distribution bundle, `<prefix>` refers to `${RADIUM_ROOT_DIR}/Plugins`.
 Optional resources directories are copied into `Resources` directory.
  - When installed in the user specified install location, `<prefix>` refers to `${CMAKE_INSTALL_PREFIX}`.
 Optional resources directories are copied into `Resources` directory.

-When a plugin is installed and depends on a helper library that embed its own resources, the helper resources are copied into the `<prefix>/Resources` directory so that the helper lib could find its resources as described in the section [`installTargetResources`](#installTargetResources).
+When a plugin is installed and depends on a helper library that embed its own resources, the helper resources are copied into the `<prefix>/Resources` directory so that the helper lib could find its resources as described in the section [`install_target_resources`](#install_target_resources).
 In this hierarchy, a plugin will access to its resources in a way very similar than any other library.
 Only one level of hierarchy, whose name is the plugin name, will be added.